justinjsmith/pkgsign/README.md

 ./pkgsign -f foo.tar.gz -k myKey.key -c SomeCorp -p SomeProduct
 ```

-The manifest will look similar to the following:
+The result will be a JSON file that looks similar to the following:
 ```
 {
 	"Company": "SomeCorp",